katox96/BootPrep/README.md

-# UPSC Practice Questions App
+# BootPrep - UPSC Practice Questions App

 Welcome to the UPSC Practice Questions App!
 This application is designed to assist UPSC (Union Public Service Commission) aspirants in their preparation by providing a platform for practicing questions generated using Artificial Intelligence (AI).